ff-frederiksen/Quick-symbols/README.md

 Bind a key to execute script in your config file such as your .i3/config e.g. `bindsym $mod+shift+p exec --no-startup-id ~/PATH/TO/SCRIPT/symbols`

+Dmenu will then pop up with a search field, type in the desired symbol and hit enter.
+The symbol will then be added to both primary and clipboard and is then ready to be pasted.